Expertise in Prescription Error Negligence Claims

 How Can We Help?

-Our experienced solicitors appreciate that when clients make their first enquiry they may still be recovering from their illness, and feel hurt and angry about the substandard healthcare they have received.
+The experienced solicitors we work with appreciate that when clients make their first enquiry they may still be recovering from their illness, and feel hurt and angry about the substandard healthcare they have received.
 The first job is to investigate and assess your situation to determine whether you have grounds for a valid claim – that is, whether we can prove your care was negligent, and that you were injured as a result.

 Once we know you have a claim we will get the necessary evidence together and submit it to the other party with your compensation request.
 A compensation claim isn’t just about having your expenses paid; it is about obtaining acknowledgement that you were failed by those you trusted.